 English to Spanish Translation Services in Chicago

 Chicago, America's third most populous city has a population of nearly 3 million.
-Its population is a blend of Whites, African Americans, Hispanics, and Asians.
 The vibrant economy attracts businesses and people to the city for work, business and play.
 Retail, manufacturing, publishing, entertainment and food processing, forms the backbone of this economy.
 The diverse workforce and populace create a challenge to most businesses.
 They no longer can run a single major campaign in English; they have to use other languages as well.
 Business documents have to be translated to the target client's language.

 Translation covers all industries.
 They include documents of the following nature: Legal, financial, medical, industrial, retail, hotels, marketing, technical, government, media, entertainment and the private sector.
 It includes translation of documents in hard copy formats and soft copy formats i.e. PDF, word documents, and power point presentations.
 Examples of documents that require translation for global markets are websites, brochures, catalogs, annual reports and financial statements.
 Legal documents include legal transcripts, contracts, copyrights, agreements, court orders witness statements, application of patents, wills, and probates, Commercial documents include operating manuals, product specifications, safety manuals, blueprints, emails, tenders, advertisements, insurance, product warranties, and website.

 When selecting a company to translate your important business documents, look out for the following significant factors: